 - Be prepared to pay tolls when moving to Colorado.

-- You do not need any moving permits, but check on local parking restrictions before moving to Colorado.
+- You do not need any moving permits but check on local parking restrictions before moving to Colorado.

 - Avoid moving in the winter as Colorado gets heavy snowfall in the colder months.
 Roads also become icy, which makes for hazardous driving conditions.

 - If moving to Colorado during the winter months is your only option, be sure to get your vehicle winterized by a professional mechanic.
-You should also make sure to have a charged cell phone with you at all times, and remember to keep a toolbox, first-aid kit and emergency provisions (including a blanket) in your vehicle.
+You should also make sure to have a charged cell phone with you at all times and remember to keep a toolbox, first-aid kit, and emergency provisions (including a blanket) in your vehicle.

 - Always give yourself plenty of time on the road.
-Colorado weather can change quickly and without warning, and traffic congestion can lead to delays especially around big cities or resort towns.
+Colorado weather can change quickly and without warning, and traffic congestion can lead to delays, especially around big cities or resort towns.

-- Protect your skin from sun exposure with clothing, hats and sunscreen even in the mountains where you may not think the sun is an issue.
+- Protect your skin from sun exposure with clothing, hats, and sunscreen even in the mountains where you may not think the sun is an issue.

 Change your address online.
 To make your move from California to Colorado easier, consider changing your address online.
-It is easy to do, inexpensive, and will ensure that your mail arrives to your new home with you.
+It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Cities and Metro Areas

 If you’re in search of an active lifestyle in one of the most beautiful areas in the world, then moving to Colorado might be just the thing for you.
 Nestled at the base of the Rocky Mountains is Boulder offers loads of outdoor recreation and is ranked high in education and health care.
-The economy in Colorado Springs is propelled by the military, tourism and booming technology.
-The state capital, Denver, is nicknamed “Mile High City” has an active arts and music culture, as well as numerous parks and other outdoor recreation choices.
+The economy in Colorado Springs is propelled by the military, tourism, and booming technology.
+The state capital, Denver, is nicknamed “Mile High City” and has an active arts and music culture, as well as numerous parks and other outdoor recreation choices.
 Grand Junction lies along the Colorado River and has become a major mountain biking destination for adventurers throughout Colorado and surrounding states.

-Other cities to check out include: Fort Collins, Aurora, Castle Rock, Lakewood and Littleton.
+Other cities to check out include Fort Collins, Aurora, Castle Rock, Lakewood, and Littleton.

 Cost of Living

 With its amazing natural surroundings, clean air and healthy lifestyle, moving to Colorado is an enticing prospect.
 However, it is important to understand that Colorado as a whole is in the top 20 most expensive states to live in, and certain cities like Denver have a much higher cost of living index than most.
-The median home value in Colorado is a little over $308,000, while Denver specifically is over $350,000.

 Utility costs are slightly below the national average, while food prices have been on the rise in the whole Western Region, which includes Colorado.
 Gas prices are also lower than the national average.